1. Introduction to Fortever Embroidery Machine Pricing

 4.1 Authorized Dealers & Regional Pricing

-- **Direct Manufacturer Sales:** Zhejiang Hehe Electric Machinery Co., Ltd.—Fortever’s parent company—offers direct sales via their official website, WhatsApp (+86 182 5754 3296), and email (yilun@fortever.com.cn).
-This route often provides the most up-to-date product catalog and access to new model launches.
+- Direct manufacturer sales: Zhejiang Hehe Electric Machinery Co., Ltd. (Fortever’s parent) sells via the official website (www.fortever.com), WhatsApp (+86 182 5754 3296), and email (yilun@fortever.com.cn).

-- **Regional Dealers:**
+- Regional dealers:

-- **India:** Sunita Enterprises (Karnataka) and Aarohi Sewing Enterprises (Hyderabad) are go-to names, offering not only sales but also localized support and after-sales service.
+- India: Sunita Enterprises (Karnataka) and Aarohi Sewing Enterprises (Hyderabad)

-- **China:** Zhuji Qihong is a prominent distributor.
+- China: Zhuji Qihong

-- **India:** Expect to see tags ranging from ₹200,000 for compact models to ₹1,100,000 for industrial multi-head giants.
+- India: ~₹200,000 for compact models up to ₹1,100,000 for industrial multi‑head.

 4.2 Bulk Order Savings & Promotional Offers

-**How to Snag the Best Deal:**
+How to secure the best deal:

 5. Total Ownership Cost Analysis